$1 Million Picasso Masterpiece Available Online For $135; Drawing Set for Today

 The lottery is limited to 50,000 tickets on a first-come first-served basis.
 Each ticket costs 100 ($135).
-The drawing will take place on Wednesday, December 18, 2013 at Sotheby's in Paris, under the supervision of a Court Bailiff and broadcast live worldwide on the net.
+The drawing will take place today, December 18, 2013 at Sotheby's in Paris, under the supervision of a Court Bailiff and broadcast live worldwide on the net.
 To purchase tickets, go to: http://www.1picasso100euros.com/?lang=en

 "Everything innovative would interest him, I think that Pablo Picasso was a pioneer, pioneer in his personal life, in his sentimental life, in his creations," said Olivier Picasso.
 "He's also a pioneer in all forms of creation and would have, I think, been amused to be involved in such a popular operation."

 All lottery proceeds will go to the International Association to Save Tyre (AIST), a UNESCO NGO.
 Funds from this lottery will help create a handicraft village, which will provide job opportunities for children with special needs and disadvantaged women. (www.aistyr.com)